 Need help preparing for a case?

-The case is heard in a similar manner to a court case with the witnesses introducing evidence through direct and cross-examination.
+The case is heard in a less formal manner to that of a court case with the witnesses introducing evidence through direct and cross-examination.
 The normal rules of evidence apply, however, their application is often considered to be quite lax.
 The Adjudicator upon commencement of the hearing will explain in which manner she wants the hearing to be managed.
 Formally or informally.

-Thus initially the employer will be heard and the employee will normally then take the stand and having taken the oath, they will respond to questions from their own legal representative and then will be subject to cross-examination by the legal representatives of their employer’s Representation or the employer themselves should they not bring Representation with them.
+Thus initially the employer will be heard and the employee will normally then respond to questions from their own legal representative and then will be subject to cross-examination by the legal representatives of their employer’s Representation or the employer themselves should they not bring Representation with them.

-The Employment Appeals Tribunal will normally take six to eight weeks to deliver their decision which will be in the form of a written summary of the submissions and evidence and the decision of the tribunal.
+The Workplace Relations Commission will normally take six to eight weeks to deliver their decision which will be in the form of a written summary of the submissions and evidence and the decision based on all of that information.

-Decisions can be appealed to the Circuit Court.
+Decisions can be appealed to the Labour Court

 If you’d like to find out more about your employment rights in a case of unfair dismissal or about whether you have a Claim please call Employment Matters on 1890 88 90 90 or 086 783 4579.